How to Create a Go-To-Market Strategy

 • The quality of your product or service

-• The price you need to charge in order to bring in a reasonable profit
+• The price you need to charge to bring in a reasonable profit

 If you can offer higher quality than your competitors at a lower price, you can market your product as a high-value option that offers financial benefits in addition to the inherent value of the product itself.